R9295/code-berlin/README.md

 # code-berlin

-Note: The bugs are only cause of orbit [not being compatible](https://github.com/orbitdb/orbit-db/issues/543) (yet) with ipfs's latest stable version which fixes all of them.

-Note: some of the output of the bash commands has been replaced with dots as it will vary instance to instance and could be too big to be legible on the README.

 ## How to: Full node(one machine)

 This how-to will explain how to setup a 3 full node system on **one machine**